Menu

 Keynote

-Henriette Stoeber (European University Assocation): Environmental Sustainability in European Higher Education Institutions – a comparative overview
+Henriette Stoeber (European University Assocation): Environmental Sustainability in European Higher Education Institutions

 11:00AM–11:15AM